ZqlwMatt/webdemo-BZOJproblemset/README.md

 ## BZOJ offline problemset

-This is a web demo of BZOJ delopyed on LYZOJ.
+This is a web demo of BZOJ delopyed on SYZOJ.

 ### Home page